 If DUI-related arrests increased, it could lead to an increase in prosecution and convictions of DUI-related cases in the 0.05% to 0.079% BAC range (personal communication, WAPA, June 2022).
-A key informant representing prosecuting attorneys in Washington State shared that lowering the per se BAC from 0.08% to 0.05% would likely affect prosecuting attorneys' decisions to take a case to trial or to offer alternative resolutions (e.g., treatment) (personal communication, WAPA, June 2022).
+A key informant representing prosecuting attorneys in Washington State previously shared that lowering the per se BAC from 0.08% to 0.05% would likely affect prosecuting attorneys' decisions to take a case to trial or to offer alternative resolutions (e.g., treatment) (personal communication, WAPA, June 2022).

-When deciding whether to go to trial, prosecuting attorneys consider BAC results, the arresting officer's documented observations from the SFSTs, history of DUI, and other relevant information (personal communication, WAPA, June 2022).
-While a prosecutor can use other evidence to prove someone was driving while impaired, BAC results are useful in connecting the symptoms of impaired driving to alcohol intoxication rather than other potential factors (age, mental health concerns, a disability, etc.) (personal communication, WAPA, June 2022).
+When deciding whether to go to trial, prosecuting attorneys consider BAC results, the arresting officer's documented observations from the SFSTs, history of DUI, and additional relevant information (personal communication, WAPA, June 2022).
+While a prosecutor can use additional evidence to prove someone was driving while impaired, BAC results are useful in connecting the symptoms of impaired driving to alcohol intoxication rather than other potential factors (age, mental health concerns, a disability, etc.) (personal communication, WAPA, June 2022).
 From the prosecuting attorney's perspective, jurors generally consider BAC results a significant factor, particularly results at or above the per se level (personal communication, WAPA, June 2022).
-However, in 2022, at least two courts (i.e., Kitsap County and King County District Courts) in Washington State ruled that BAC test results are inadmissible as evidence in suspected DUI cases.
-The Washington Supreme Court stated the "decision has the potential to affect a great number of Washington prosecutions for [DUI]..."

 Prosecuting attorneys also use BAC results as a loose guide for deciding what type of offer to extend (personal communication, WAPA, June 2022).
 For example, prosecuting attorneys may have sufficient evidence to bring a trial to a jury if the person arrested for a DUI-related crime has a BAC at the per se level (personal communication, WAPA, June 2022).
-However, a prosecuting attorney may offer a reduction in charges if it was the person's first offense (personal communication, WAPA, June 2022).
+However, a prosecuting attorney may offer a reduction in charges if it was the person's first offense

+(personal communication, WAPA, June 2022).
 Such flexibility typically decreases for second or subsequent offenses or for higher BAC levels (personal communication, WAPA, June 2022).